"Being frugal does not mean being cheap! It means being economical and avoiding waste." - Catherine Pulsifer

 At the end of the day, it is all about finding frugality happiness within yourself.

-We’ve all made excuses, but it is just simply something that said to make ourselves feel better at the end of the day.
+We’ve all made excuses, but it is just simply something that we use to make ourselves feel better at the end of the day.

 There are many people that make excuses for their financial setbacks and make others believe they really can't be more cautious with their spending.